 - Example: Building on the previous example, if

-, it should be moved to theStudent_Subjects
+Subjectsdepends only onStudentID, it should be moved to theStudent_Subjectstable.

 -